Surat: Economy

-Surat ranked 9th in India with a GDP of 2.60 lakh crore in fiscal year 2016 ($40 billion in 2016).
-Surat GDP in 2020 will be around $57 billion estimated by The City Mayors Foundation, an international think tank on urban affairs.
+Surat ranked ninth in India with a GDP of $40 billion in the fiscal year 2016.
+The GDP of Surat in 2020 will be around $57 billion estimated by The City Mayors Foundation, an international think tank on urban affairs.
 Surat is a major hub of diamond cutting and polishing.
 The first diamond workshops in Gujarat appeared in Surat and Navasari in the late 1950s.
 The major group working in this industry is people from the Saurashtra region of Gujarat.
 Because of demand in the American market from the early 1970s to the mid-1980s (with only a brief recession in 1979), Surat's diamond industry grew tremendously.
 Currently, most of the diamond polishing workshops are running in the Varachha area of Surat, mostly by the people of the Patel community.
 Around the world, 8 out of 10 diamonds on the market were cut and polished in Surat.
 This industry earns India about US$10 billion in annual exports.
 That declined by about 18% in 2019 due to reduced demand for diamonds.
 The decline continued in 2020 when the industry closed for some months because of the COVID-19 pandemic in India.
 A legacy of old Dutch trade links, it began after a Surti entrepreneur returned from East Africa bringing diamond cutters.
 The rough diamonds are mined in South Africa and other regions of the African continent, and go from here as smooth gems to Antwerp, Belgium where the international diamond trade is run mainly by Hasidic Jews and Jains from Palanpur in North Gujarat.
 Surat's economy drives from a range of manufacturing and industry fields such as diamonds, textiles, petrochemicals, shipbuilding, automobile, port etc.

 Since it is known for producing textiles, including silk, Surat is known as the textile hub of the nation or the Silk City of India.
 It is very famous for its cotton mills and Surat Zari Craft.
 Surat is the biggest center of MMF (man-made fiber) in India.
 It has a total of 381 dyeing and printing mills and 41,100 power loom units.
 There are over a hundred thousand units and mills in total.
 The overall annual turnover is around 5 billion rupees.
 There are over 800 cloth wholesalers in Surat.
 It is the largest manufacturer of clothes in India, and Surti dress material can be found in any state of India.
 Surat produces 9 million meters of fabric annually, which accounts for 60% of the total polyester cloth production in India.
 Now the city is focusing on increasing the exports of its textile.